Bhikkhunī: United States

+Canada

+In 2026, an initiative led by Visita Sirin Leelaratna and the Buddhist Embassy Inc. began work toward establishing a non‑sectarian national centre for fully ordained Buddhist nuns (bhikkhunīs) in Canada.
+The project aims to support the development of the Bhikkhunī Sāsana in North America and provide an ecumenical space for Theravāda, Mahāyāna, and Vajrayāna traditions.
+The effort coincided with Leelaratna’s federal advocacy, including Petition e‑6893, presented to the House of Commons, calling for the national recognition of May as Buddhist Heritage Month.

 Australia

 In 2009 in Australia four women received bhikkhunī ordination as Theravada nuns, the first time such ordination had occurred in Australia.
-It was performed in Perth, Australia, on 22 October 2009 at Bodhinyana Monastery.
+It was performed in Perth, Western Australia, on 22 October 2009 at Bodhinyana Monastery.
 Abbess Vayama together with Venerables Nirodha, Seri, and Hasapañña were ordained as bhikkhunīs by a dual Sangha act of Bhikkhus and Bhikkhunīs in full accordance with the Pali Vinaya.

 Burma (Myanmar)

 The governing council of Burmese Buddhism has ruled that there can be no valid ordination of women in modern times, though some Burmese monks disagree.
 In 2003, Saccavadi and Gunasari were ordained as bhikkhunīs in Sri Lanka, thus becoming the first female Burmese novices in modern times to receive higher ordination in Sri Lanka.

 Germany

 The International Congress on Buddhist Women's Role in the Sangha: Bhikshuni Vinaya and Ordination Lineages took place in Germany, in 18–20 July 2007.

 The first bhikkhunī ordination in Germany, the ordination of German nun Samaneri Dhira, occurred on 21 June 2015 at Anenja Vihara.